Now, we all know what an app is. But have you heard of a super-app? What are they and what superpowers do they have? Let’s try to find out

 Initially created as a ride-sharing app, it expanded the activity sphere to food ordering (GrabFood) and cashless payments (GrabPay).
-It has not yet reached the wingspan of WeChat, but is continually gaining in scope.
+It has not yet reached the wingspan of WeChat but is continually gaining in scope.

 Grab offers a range of taxi services as well as renting cars.
 The special feature allows sharing your location and travel details in social networks during the trip.
 Grab drivers also take part in food delivery performing courier services in their idle hours for separate fees.
 Grab Food gives one access to numerous partnering cafés and restaurants.
 All the services and products are purchased by mobile payment methods.

-The GrabPay system is quite flexible offering either the option to add a credit card to the account, or opening a stored-value wallet.
-Loyal users are granted with reward points used for discounts.
+The GrabPay system is a quite flexible offering either the option to add a credit card to the account, or opening a stored-value wallet.
+Loyal users are granted reward points used for discounts.
 They are also regularly informed about special offers and promotions.

 Pros & Cons

 Despite the obvious convenience of super apps, Western democracies do not hasten to adopt those practices.
 The main concern is personal data security.
 Super-apps require enormous digital data storage.
 If they are hacked, the whole ins and outs of a user become compromised.
-Transaction histories, favorite locations, contacts, and much more sensitive information is gained by the malefactors.
+Transaction histories, favorite locations, contacts, and much more sensitive information are gained by the malefactors.

 Even without hacking, super-apps are the best marketing solution for targeting advertising.
 Analyzing data from a single app gives a precise presentation of the person’s interests, desired purchases, dates of money income, and even time periods of idleness when a person would more likely spend some time on checking the pop-up ads.
-Since most free apps feature a lot of commercials for financial purposes, users are doomed to fall victims of this super-accurate advertising.
+Since most free apps feature a lot of commercials for financial purposes, users are doomed to fall victim of this super-accurate advertising.
 However, despite objections, manufacturers are targeting us in social networks anyway, so the convenience of one super-app may well worth it.